 In short, for years now the writing has been on the screen.
 High time for me to change or die.

 But that’s putting it negatively.
 What really changed my mind, literally, was noticing how my mind began to change the more I interacted with the internet.
 As I launched into Twitter, for example, I began to get Twitter-sized thoughts.
 And now as I begin to blog, I’m bursting with blog-sized ideas.
 Without even realizing it, in fact, I’ve been blog-pregnant for some time.
 Maybe one day I’ll even get a real book out of this, a collection of little essays that otherwise never would have seen the light.
 I’ll dedicate it, “To www, with love.”

 In a recent interview Douglas Coupland was asked if he thought the internet is changing our brains.
 “You bet it is,” he replied.
 “I don’t miss my pre-net brain.
 I don’t even remember it.”

 Well, I remember my pre-net brain, and I do miss it.
 I remember what it was like not to spend one day a week, and parts of other days, vainly striving to slay the email dragon.
 But like it or not, I live in the 21st century.
-And it’s no good trying to hide in a corner reading The Sacrament of the Present Moment while ignoring the fact that at this present moment my email box is crammed and I can’t get my books published.
+And it’s no good trying to hide in a corner reading The Sacrament of the Present Moment while ignoring the fact that at this present moment my email box is crammed and I’m having trouble finding a publisher.
 No sacrament in that.

 The sacrament is in meeting the world where it lives, intersecting with one’s own time.
 Or to quote the vision statement of the International Arts Movement: “to engage the culture that is and create the world that ought to be.”
 As we do this authentically, certainly our brains will change, but possibly in dynamic and creative ways.
 According to Terry Teachout, drama critic for the Wall Street Journal, “Very few times in history do we have the opportunity to shape a new medium for communication.
 The blogosphere is one of those rare opportunities.”